Skip to main content

 And talking of Mahtoub, I have to thank Paulo Coelho for introducing me to the term, not that it was very mind-altering.
 Naseeb(fate) and Kismat(luck) serve almost the same meaning in speech, especially while complaining about life.
 Mahtoub is more impersonal, in the sense that one doesn’t blame it for his or her misfortune.

-I must also confess that I ran through The Alchemist like a bulldozer, regarding it more a psychedelic trip than literature.
+I must also confess that I ran through The Alchemist like a bulldozer, regarding it more of a psychedelic trip than literature.
 Whereby it joined the company of other life-view-altering novellas like Hermann Hesse’s Siddhartha, Hemingway’s The Old Man and the Sea, Ayn Rand’s Anthem, Huxley’s The Doors of Perception and Brave New World, and Sheldon Kopp’s The End of Innocence.
-Yet, like all trips, real, psychedelic, or literary, just like a river, it's never the same when you revisit them.
+And yet, like all trips, real, psychedelic, or literary, just like a river, it's never the same when you revisit them.

 Similarly, completely blown away by Siddhartha during my teens, I tossed it off as an adult, muttering something about the pretentious old German.
-Nonetheless, I am eyeing Huxley’s tomes for some time now.
+Nonetheless, I am eyeing Huxley’s tomes to reread for some time now.

 The Fountain of Youth